Data-Culpa/DevDocs/DemoMode.md

 ## Demo Mode

-_Coming in 1.5.0_
+_1.6.5 and later_

 Demo Mode can be configured in the Alerts configuration dialog per watchpoint.
-When enabled, Data Culpa Validator will treat successive sessions as different days of data and alarm once four sessions of data have been loaded.
+When using Demo Mode, Data Culpa Validator will synthesize a baseline of data based on your first day of data loaded, if you do not have more than four days of data available.
+The synthetic baseline will not show up in the user interface, but is computed "just in time" when checking for alert conditions.

+Validator will only synthesize data for sequential alerts (i.e., no synthetic data will be computed for week over week alerting).

+Alerts generated with the synthetic data are tagged as "Demo Mode" alerts and the number of days synthesized.
+The demo mode will be disabled automatically once sufficient real data has been loaded into the watchpoint.

+This configuration is per watchpoint.